-Best for “How-to”s and “Why-You-Should”s
+Best for “how-to”s and “why-you-should”s

 Mixed Methods is a community first, a podcast second, and a half dozen other things third through eighth.
 The brainchild of Aryel Cianflone—UX researcher at LinkedIn—the podcast covers both the practical, on-the-ground aspects of UX work and a more explorative take on the new ideas entering the field.
 Interview subjects range from Jared Spool of UIE to mindfulness consultant Thomas McConkie.
 You can get the episodes, read the blog, and request an invite to the Slack channel here.

 Thought leadership meets a theme—what’s not to love?
 Jason Ogle talks with user-defending “superheroes”—folks who are both interesting as UXers and people—about their sidekicks, villains, and origin stories.
 The style is conversational.
 The interviewees are passionate.
 And there’s a good mix of content here for both beginning and advanced practitioners—across disciplines.
-Check it out.

 A few other programs worth a listen: